 Idinterpreter for issuing and validating JWTs

-Next example presents using implicitly available interpreters, creating my
+The next example presents using implicitly available interpreters, creating my

 PersistencePrograms) for sake of having return type annotations in public methods and extra type annotations in functions bodies.

-Personally, I didn’t find that I needed huge amount of extra code to have free algebras based application.
-Of course, I didn’t reach this satisfying outcome easily, but I was still in early learning phase.
+Personally, I didn’t find that I needed a huge amount of extra code to have free algebras based application.
+Of course, I didn’t reach this satisfying outcome easily, but I was still in the early learning phase.

 Free algebras way of writing programs yields two kinds of objects to test: interpreters and programs.
-I haven’t implemented tests for interpreters because I’ve assumed that it won’t differ from testing regular services implementations.
+I haven’t implemented tests for interpreters because I’ve assumed that it won’t differ from testing regular service implementations.

 When it came to testing programs, I had a real problem in finding what is endorsed way of doing it.
 Ok, I appreciate you may now think: “this guy is really not-so-bright”, but I’ll dare to be honest: this lack of guidance, and problems with finding it, made me lose some time in unproductive doubts.